Letters (Hikaru Utada song)

-"Letters" is a song by Japanese musician Hikaru Utada.
+"Letters" is a song recorded by Japanese-American musician Hikaru Utada for their album Deep River (2002).
 It was released as a double A-side single with the song "Sakura Drops" on May 9, 2002.

 Background and development

-Since she debuted as a musician in 1998, Utada had worked as the primary or sole songwriter for her music.
-Beginning with her second album Distance (2001), Utada began to co-arrange songs, such as "Wait & See (Risk)", "Distance" and "Kettobase!"
+Since they debuted as a musician in 1998, Utada had worked as the primary or sole songwriter for their music.
+Beginning with their second album Distance (2001), Utada began to co-arrange songs, such as "Wait & See (Risk)", "Distance" and "Kettobase!"
 The bonus track on Distance, "Hayatochi-Remix", was arranged entirely by Utada.
 In March 2002, Hikaru Utada released "Hikari", the theme song for the game Kingdom Hearts.

 "Letters" was written and arranged solely by Utada.
-It featured six different guitarists all performing the acoustic guitar in the backing, including Char, Hisashi from Glay and her own father Teruzane Utada.
+It featured six different guitarists all performing the acoustic guitar in the backing, including Char, Hisashi from Glay, and Teruzane Utada.

 Promotion and release

 The song was used in commercials for NTT DoCoMo's 2002 range of FOMA cellphones.
 This was the third song of Utada's to be used in collaboration with DoCoMo, after "Final Distance" (2001) and "Traveling" (2002).
 On May 20, 2002, Utada performed the song live at Hey!
 Hey!
 Hey!
-Music Champ, a week after she performed the single's other A-side "Sakura Drops".
+Music Champ, a week after they performed the single's other A-side "Sakura Drops".

-Utada performed the song during her Hikaru no 5 Budokan residency show in 2004, at her Utada United 2006 Japanese tour and at her two date concert series Wild Life in December 2010.
+Utada performed the song during their Hikaru no 5 Budokan residency show in 2004, during the Utada United 2006 Japanese tour, and at the two date concert series Wild Life in December 2010.